David Smukler: College career

-Professional football
+Professional career

 It was announced in August 1936 that Smukler had a contract with the Philadelphia Eagles.
 Apparently, the contract was signed two months before, but it was not announced earlier due to the uncertainty of Smukler's injury.
 He played with the Eagles for four seasons from 1936 to 1939.
 During his first year he had a career-high of 99 rushes for 321 yards.

 Steve Owen, coach of the New York Giants, identified the Eagles as one of the teams he most feared “because they are dangerous any time Dave Smukler, the erstwhile Temple Terror, carries the ball.”
 Apparently, team owner Bert Bell once said that nobody could stop Smukler “when he was having a good day.”
 On October 2, 1938, the Eagles played the Chicago Bears at Philadelphia Municipal Stadium.
 The National Football League (NFL) program described Smukler as a “Powerhouse ball carrier and backer up on defense.
 Brilliant forward passer and terrific punter.
 Fifth best passer in the National Football League last year, completing 42 of 118 throws for a total gain of 432 yards.
 Carried ball from scrimmage 92 times to gain a total of 247 yards.”

 After playing 34 games with the Eagles, Smukler was suspended in October 1939 for breaking training rules.
 When owner Bert Bell asked him why, Smukler allegedly told him, “I’m through with football.”
 Apparently, Smukler had broken training rules various times in the past.
 He had made a pledge to Bell that this would not happen again, only to break training once more.
 Bell said, “In my opinion, Dave was one of the greatest football players in professional football when he wanted to be.
 But I believe for the best interests of the team and myself we can do better without him as he was a demoralizing influence.
 He is a good boy but he just can’t keep his promises.”